 \subsection{Comparison with the wonderful case}

 An important class of spherical subgroups of a reductive group $G$ is that of \textit{wonderful subgroups} (see e.g. \cite{BL}).
 This class plays a prominent role in the theory of spherical varieties, both in their classification and in the study of their geometry.
+Wonderful subgroups can be characterized in terms of their \textit{spherical roots}: by definition, the spherical roots of a spherical subgroup $H \subset G$ are a distinguished set of elements in the weight lattice $\calX(G/H)$ (see the references in Remark \ref{rem:spherical roots} for the definition), and $H$ is wonderful if and only if the corresponding spherical roots form a basis of $\calX(G/H)$.

-In particular, to any spherical subgroup $H$ one may canonically associate a wonderful subgroup $\ol H$ containing $H$, called the \textit{spherical closure} of $H$.
+To any spherical subgroup $H$ one may canonically associate a wonderful subgroup $\ol H$ containing $H$, called the \textit{spherical closure} of $H$.
 Given a spherical subgroup $H$ contained in $B$, the aim of this subsection is to compare the set of $B$-orbits in $G/H$ with that of $G/\ol H$, and to show that these two sets are canonically identified.
 We keep the notations introduced in Section~\ref{ssec:spherical}.

-Restricting to the strongly solvable case, a spherical subgroup $H \subset G$ contained in $B$ is wonderful if and only if $\calX(B/H) = \mZ\Psi$.
-This characterization follows from Proposition~\ref{prop:B/H-toric} and Remark~\ref{rem:spherical roots}.
+Restricting to the strongly solvable case, we say that a spherical subgroup $H \subset G$ contained in $B$ is wonderful if $w_0 \calX(G/H) = \mZ \grS$, where $\grS$ is the set introduced in Definition \ref{def:spherical-roots}.
+The fact that this definition agrees with the general one is a consequence of Proposition \ref{prop:B/H-toric} (see Remark \ref{rem:spherical roots}).